Lemma1/Coresets/README.md

 # Distributed-Coresets

-CMU　Machine Learning in Big Data 10-805 Porject
+Machine Learning in Big Data 10-805 Project in CMU 2016 Fall.

 The project implemented a streaming and parallelized algorithm for coresets construction.
 The features includes:
 - Open MPI C++ based